e-h-dev/trip-discoverer/README.md

 ### Colour Scheme

 I designed my colour scheme, based on the Trip Discoverer logo.
 For the logo design I used the website [Canva](https://www.canva.com/).
 Based on the colour of the logo I have designed the website.
+The dark and green colurs give the user a feel of holiday trips and freedom, this will provide the user with a positive and engaging experiance.

 - I have used `#1a4d2e` for the dark text in the light background sections of the web pages.
 - I have used `#1a4d2e` for the dark backgrounds of the web pages.